ServiceWeaver/weaver/website/blog/testing.md

 }
 ```

-Service Weaver allows you to apply randomized property-based testing to entire
+Service Weaver takes fuzz testing to the next level and allows you to apply
-applications by checking that properties of an application always hold, even
+randomized property-based testing to *entire applications* by checking that
+properties of an application always hold, even when we run random operations on
-when we run random operations on random inputs in the face of random failures
+random inputs in the face of random failures and random interleavings.
+For
-and random interleavings.
-For distributed systems, this kind of randomized
+distributed systems, this kind of randomized property-based testing is
-property-based testing is especially valuable, as many failure inducing corner
+especially valuable, as many failure inducing corner cases are extremely
-cases are extremely pathological and hard to think of.
-Even well studied and
+pathological and hard to think of.
+Even well studied and heavily scrutinized
-heavily scrutinized protocols [tend to have subtle bugs][protocol_bugs].
+protocols [tend to have subtle bugs][protocol_bugs].

+### Deterministic Simulation

 Service Weaver implements a type of randomized testing called [**deterministic
 simulation**][deterministic_simulation], popularized by